 Since the Whole30 program is primarily about your dietary choices, it’s easy to see why some people are calling the Whole30 “the hottest fad diet.”
-The national media coverage we’ve received may only reinforce that idea, as magazines and TV introduce us by saying, “as featured on The Today Show and Dr. Oz.”
+The national media coverage we’ve received may only reinforce that idea, as magazines and TV introduce us by saying, “as featured on The Today Show and Good Morning America.”
 And at first glance, we get it.
 The Whole30 is a short-term program revolving around food with strict rules and some “trendy” components (like eliminating gluten).

 But the Whole30 is the furthest thing from a fad diet.
 In fact, it’s not a diet at all—at least not in the way that most people think about being “on a diet.”
 (Yes, the word “diet” can simply refer to what a person eats, but that’s not the context we’re talking about here.)

 So for those of you fielding questions from family and friends about this new “diet” you’re on (or considering taking on the Whole30, but wondering how we’re different from everything else you’ve tried), let’s outline the difference between all those other diets and the Whole30 program.

 The truth is, study after study show that diets fail to provide long-term, sustainable health results.
 While there are a variety of reasons, here is our analysis: First, diets focus only on weight loss.
 The scale is your only metric for success, which forces you to be a slave to a $20 hunk of plastic, and blinds you to the other potentially life-changing benefits of changing your diet and making yourself healthier.

 These diets assume the only thing you care about is your body composition—that improving your energy, sleep quality, chronic pain, medical condition, and quality of life aren’t as important as how much you weigh.

 We find that rude, and assumptive.
 They’re not giving you anywhere near enough credit.